Key tax factors for efficient cross-border business and investment involving Bosnia and Herzegovina.

 Capital gains are taxable at the rate of 10 percent in both the FBiH and the RS.

 Losses may be carried forward for 5 years.
-No carry back.
+The carryback of tax losses is not defined.

 Yes, tax grouping is generally allowed in the FBiH under the following conditions: